gitjego/lsn-cdn/README.md

 ## Functions

 ## lsn
 This function works similarly to the \`ls\` command but includes numbered lines in its output.
-It's especially useful in conjunction with the \`cdn\` function.
+It's useful in tandem with the \`cdn\` function.

 Usage:
 ```bash